 This unit of study examines the process of auditing, highlighting the important concepts which underpin the practice of auditing.
-Although the focus of attention is on the audit of corporate financial reports undertaken in compliance with the Corporation Act 2001 (Cth), reference is also made to other forms of audit and assurance.
-The unit of study is intended to provide an overview of the audit process within the context of Australian Auditing Standards.
+Although the focus of attention is on the audit of corporate financial reports undertaken in compliance with the Corporation Act 2001 (Cth), reference is also made to other forms of audit and assurance activities.
+This unit of study is intended to provide an overview of the audit process within the context of Australian Auditing Standards.
 The course is both practical and theoretical, with students expected to apply their knowledge to practical case studies developed from practice.

 ACCT3031 International Corporate Governance

 Teacher/Coordinator: Wesley Hamilton-Jessop Session: Classes: 1 x 3hr workshop per week Assessment: assignments (35%), quiz (15%), final examination (50%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) day

 This unit examines the evolving view of corporate governance from an international perspective, with reference to Australian principles.
 Corporate governance from a narrow view is concerned with how a corporation is controlled, to the establishment of sets of arrangements affecting the conduct of an organisation and its relationship with stakeholders.
 Specific issues examined in this unit include the legal framework; control and culture of the modern corporation; operations of a Board; role of board sub-committees; Boards and the development or endorsement of strategies; measuring and rewarding performance; corporate governance, financial reporting and disclosure; corporate governance and the audit process; governance within the global financial crisis.